TJ Watt Dry Needling Injury

 Managing adverse events and complications

 By contrast, dry needling training for physical therapists and athletic trainers varies widely by state and by continuing education provider.
-In many cases, it consists of short certification courses layered onto a professional education that was not originally designed around invasive needling procedures.
+In many cases, it consists of short certification courses layered onto professional training that was not originally designed around invasive needle-based procedures.

 This does not mean physical therapists or athletic trainers are careless or unqualified clinicians.
-It does mean that needle-specific education and experience are not standardized across professions.
+It does mean that needle-specific education and experience are not standardized across professions, which can affect consistency in safety practices.

 In Pennsylvania, the regulatory status of dry needling for non-acupuncturists remains unclear.
-Unlike acupuncture, which is explicitly regulated under state law, dry needling is not specifically authorized by statute for physical therapists or athletic trainers in the Commonwealth.
+Unlike acupuncture, which is explicitly regulated under state law, dry needling is not specifically authorized by statute for physical therapists or athletic trainers.
 Pennsylvania’s athletic training regulations define permitted practice and supervision requirements but do not list dry needling as an authorized intervention.
-Similarly, there is no clear language in the Pennsylvania Physical Therapy Practice Act explicitly permitting dry needling, which has led to the practice being widely described as a regulatory gray area within the state.

-NOTE: This article reflects a review of public statutes and available regulatory guidance; it is not a definitive legal determination.
+Note: This article reflects a review of publicly available statutes and regulatory guidance and is not a definitive legal determination.

 A Call for Higher Standards Across All Professions